 - Tears, holes, or missing sections — storm damage, falling branches, and animals can all rip the fabric.
 Even a small hole is an open invitation for pests.

-- Insulation hanging out or on the ground — if you see pink or yellow fiberglass below the home, the belly board has failed in that area and the insulation is no longer doing its job.
+- Insulation hanging out or on the ground — if you see pink or yellow fiberglass below the home, the belly board has failed.
+Proper insulated skirting provides an additional layer of protection, but the insulation is no longer doing its job.

-- Unexplained increase in energy bills — cold floors in winter and a furnace that runs nonstop often trace back to damaged or missing underbelly insulation.
+- Unexplained increase in energy bills — cold floors in winter (see our energy efficiency guide for solutions) and a furnace that runs nonstop often trace back to damaged or missing underbelly insulation.

 - Animal activity — scratching sounds under the floor, droppings near the skirting, or the smell of animal urine all point to critters living in the insulation.